 We reserve the right to report and/or publish aggregated or anonymised API query metrics.
 We will not report, publish or share any specific client data (i.e. your client ID or any associated client identification data) with any third party.
 We reserve the right to retain data items 1–4, listed above, indefinitely for the purposes of performance monitoring, research and service enhancement.

 You are entitled to have your personal data removed from our systems at any time.
-This means deleting your username, password, name, organisational affiliation and association with stored requests, completely and permanently.
-Please contact us at email@example.com if you wish to request that your personal data be removed.
+This means deleting your name, password, e-mail address, organisational affiliation and association with stored requests, completely and permanently.
+You can delete your developer account, and all associated personal data, on the 'Gaois Developer Hub'.

 By accessing any of our APIs you agree to abide by all policies and practices outlined in this document.